-- Fabric is too heavy for total comfort in hot weather (say around 80+ F)
+- Fabric is too heavy for hot weather (around 75+ F in my experience)

 - Large hood and drawstrings sometimes get in the way

-I recently put the Ridge Merino Solstice Hoodie through the wringer during a monthlong bikepacking trip on the Western Wildlands Route.
+I put the Solstice Hoodie through the wringer during a monthlong bikepacking trip on the Western Wildlands Route.
 The ride spanned southern Idaho, the high plateaus of Utah, and northern Arizona during September and October.
 In other words, the climate was varied!
-There were near-freezing mornings and nights up at 10,000 feet and scorching afternoons down low in the desert.
-Aside from a spare t-shirt I kept packed away for occasional town days, the Ridge Solstice hoody was my one and only base layer shirt for the whole month.
+There were freezing nights up at 10,000 feet and scorching afternoons down low in the desert.
+Aside from a spare t-shirt packed away for occasional town days, the Ridge Solstice hoody was my one and only base layer shirt for the whole month.

-My Solstice hoody is a women’s small, and I hope this women’s review will be especially useful to female readers.
-Ridge Merino makes a men’s version of the Solstice with exactly the same specs, just a different fit and slightly different color choices, so most of my observations should apply to it as well.
+My Solstice hoody is a women’s size small, and I hope this women’s review will be especially useful to female readers.
+Ridge Merino makes a men’s version of the Solstice with exactly the same specs, just a different fit and slightly different color choices, so hopefully men find my review useful too.

-To summarize, the Solstice is a great merino sun hoody for adventures in moderate temperatures: spring, fall, and high-alpine summer conditions all come to mind.
+To summarize, the Solstice is a great merino sun hoody for adventures in cool or moderate temperatures: spring, fall, and high-alpine summer conditions all come to mind.
 It’s fine for the occasional hot and dry day in the 80’s or 90’s.
 It would not be my top choice, however, for humid conditions or sustained hot weather.
-For that I would recommend the lighter and more minimalist Smartwool Ultralight Sport Hoodie.
+For hot conditions I would recommend the cooler Wuru Nuyarn Lightweight Merino Hoodie or the lighter and more minimalist Smartwool Ultralight Sport Hoodie.

 The Solstice Hoodie is made from Ridge’s (m)Force™ Merino, a blend of 87% merino wool and 13% nylon.
 This combination is designed to blend the natural thermoregulation and stink-resistance of merino wool with improved durability and shape retention.
 The technology seems to work well, as I’ll describe in other parts of this review.

-Some merino fabrics can be a little scratchy, but the Solstice feels smooth and soft next to the skin.
-I wore it as a base layer day and night (I often didn’t change for sleeping, don’t judge) for weeks on end and nothing about the fabric or fit ever bothered me.
+Some merino fabrics can be a little scratchy, but the Solstice feels smooth and soft against my skin.
+I wore it as a base layer day and night (I often didn’t change for sleeping – don’t judge) for weeks on end and nothing about the fabric or fit ever bothered me.

 Ladies: I’m happy to report that the Ridge Merino Solstice is not see-through and not clingy.
-By comparison, my Smartwool Ultralight hoody showed the outline of my sports bra (a skin-colored Patagonia Barely) more than I was comfortable with in Central Asia.
-Granted my Ridge Solstice is a darker color, but I expect the lighter colors to still do better than the Smartwool since the Solstice fabric is heavier.
+By comparison, my Smartwool Ultralight hoody showed the outline of my sports bra more than I was comfortable with while bikepacking in conservative Central Asia.
+Granted my Ridge Solstice is a darker color, but the fabric is noticeably different and I would expect a lighter color Solstice to still perform well in this regard.

-The Ridge Merino Solstice is UPF 50+ certified.
+The Ridge Merino Solstice is UPF 30+ certified.
 I wore it while biking for a month straight in mostly shadeless environments: open plains, high plateaus, and barren deserts.
-With other shirts I’ve sometimes noticed sunburn or increasing tan on my back from sunlight coming through the shirt, but I didn’t notice this with the Solstice.
+With other shirts I’ve sometimes noticed increasing tan or even sunburn on my back from sunlight coming through the shirt, but I didn’t notice this with the Solstice.
 By comparison it protected my skin much better than the ultralight Smartwool Sport.
-Once again we see an advantage of the Solstice’s slightly heavier fabric, even if it’s a tad warmer in hot conditions.

 Fit and Design